Farfetch/network-monitor-ios/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

-## Installation

-Fork this repository and run the following commands in the terminal to install all necessary dependencies:

-        $ gem install bundler
-        $ bundle install
-        $ bundle exec pod install

 ## Submitting a pull request

 1. Check the issues or open a new one